White Cheddar vs. Yellow Cheddar: Taste Test

 The journey of cheddar cheese begins with milk, typically sourced from cows.
 Both white and yellow cheddar start with the same basic ingredients: milk, cultures, rennet, and salt.
 The process begins by heating the milk and adding starter cultures that help develop the cheese’s flavor.

 Once the cultures have been introduced, rennet is added to coagulate the milk, forming curds.
 This is where the magic begins, as the curds begin to separate from the whey.
-After the curds have formed, they are cut into small pieces to facilitate whey drainage.
+After the curds have formed, they are cut into small pieces to facilitate whey drainage — a step that plays a major role in the texture of the final cheese.

 Flavor Profile of White Cheddar